AlperHuseyn/Selenium-Webdriver-with-PYTHON/README.md

 Here's a breakdown of what you'll find in this repository:

-- **obs-record.py:** One of the practical and the first application of my learning journey is the `obs-record.py` script before taking this course.
+- **obs-record.py:** The initial practical application I developed prior to enrolling in this course is the `obs-record.py` script.
 This script automates the process of recording course videos on Vimeo using Selenium WebDriver and the OBS WebSocket.

 - **Code Examples:** As I progressed through the course, I practiced various concepts by implementing code examples.
 These examples showcase my understanding of different topics covered in the course.